Programme/Approved Electives for 2024/25

 No

 The relationship between health and place has long been a focus for academic study.
 About 2,500 years ago, in his book `Airs, Waters and Places¿ Hippocrates is thought to be first to explore the connection between human health and the environment in detail.
 Over time, our technology and societies have evolved, but we cannot escape our environment¿s influence on our health.
-Anthropogenic climate change, for example, presents a recent threat to planetary health, while deep rooted inequalities continue to create and maintain injustices in human health.
-This module will refer to concepts such as Geographies of Health and Wellbeing, Sociology of Health and Illness and Public Health, to encourage students to explore, critically consider and build new research avenues for improving human health in environmentally and socially sustainable ways.
+Anthropogenic climate change, for example, presents a current threat to planetary health, while deep rooted inequalities continue to create and maintain injustices in human health.
+This module will draw primarily from qualitative research from disciplines such as Geographies of Health and Wellbeing, Sociology of Health and Illness and other health related disciplines, to encourage students to explore, critically consider and build new research avenues for improving human health in environmentally and socially sustainable ways.
+By taking this module, you will have the opportunity to explore your own interests, with guidance from the module leader.
+Assessment will be geared towards developing an understanding of how the relationship between health and the environment is researched, analysed and interpreted.
+Assessments will support you to think critically about how societies can improve in these areas.
+These skills are valued by employers in the civil service; third sector and research.

 Aims